ZeroOneData/react-product-detail/README.md

 * QTY rockers next to product options should function (+ and - buttons increase and decrease QTY) as well as QTY itself must be an input field that accepts valid numbers:
-    a.
-Lowest allowed value is 0.
+    - Lowest allowed value is 0.
 If the value is 0, - button becomes grayed out and non-clickable.
-    b.
-Increment step is 1 (if value is 3 and you press “+”, value changes to “4” and so forth).
+    - Increment step is 1 (if value is 3 and you press “+”, value changes to “4” and so forth).
-    c.
-If an incorrect value is entered using the input field (e.g. -10), on blur-event that value should change to the last valid value used instead. - unimplemented
+    - If an incorrect value is entered using the input field (e.g. -10), on blur-event that value should change to the last valid value used instead. - this includes monitoring the min and max props of the reusable Rocker component.
-    d.
-Having QTY 1 or more means the option is primed to be added to cart and must appear in the right hand sidebar above shipping info.
+    - Having QTY 1 or more means the option is primed to be added to cart and must appear in the right hand sidebar above shipping info in a custom Cart Summary.

 * Right sidebar should contain product options with QTY 1 or more (option summary) and the calculated price for each of them:
     a.
 If an option with a price of R10 has QTY=2, the price in summary should be R20.